CMPSC405-Deep-Learning-Spring2025/activity1/README.md

 Build a mini neural network for your application:

-- Use sticky notes or cards for inputs (e.g., "feature 1: 2, feature 2: 5").
+- Use sticky notes or cards for inputs, weights, neurons.
 - Assign initial weights randomly.
-- Connect inputs to hidden neurons with "weights" written on cards/notes.
+- Connect inputs to hidden neurons with weights written on cards/notes.
 - Assign each neuron a simple activation function, such as a threshold (e.g., "Output 1 if sum > 5, else 0").
+- Showcase your physicl network to the instructor before moving on.

 2. Simulate Data Flow